DodoGames7/simpler-discord-bot/README.md

 the whole package is still in development by their developers, so i wouldn't recommend running this project anyway

-however feel free to remix it and make your own changes against it, i made some commands for fun and learning anyway
+however feel free to fork it and self host it as well as  make your own changes against it, i made some commands for fun and learning anyway